 Fortunately, there isn’t actually a huge list of faults with the DQ200.
 Unfortunately, the faults we have seen so far can be quite pricey to repair.
-But before we get into that, let’s briefly go over the differences between this transmission and its 6 speed predecessor.
+But before we get into that, let’s briefly go over the differences between this transmission and its 6-speed predecessor.

-What's New in the 7 Speed DSG?
+What's New in the 7-Speed DSG?

-The previous 6 speed direct shift gearbox (DSG)—the DQ250—was a single chamber affair, meaning that all the components within the gearbox shared the same fluid.
+The previous 6-speed direct shift gearbox (DSG)—the DQ250—was a single chamber affair, meaning that all the components within the gearbox shared the same fluid.
 This had the disadvantage that contamination from any component within the transmission could impact any other component within the transmission.
-Considering that one such component was a dual clutch assembly which, by its very nature, wears down and releases small amounts of debris, this isn’t exactly the best set up.
+Considering that one such component was a dual-clutch assembly which, by its very nature, wears down and releases small amounts of debris, this isn’t exactly the best setup.

-The DQ200 made a lot of changes that brought about better efficiency and weight-savings over earlier models.
-But the two most significant changes were separating the hydraulic system from the rest of the transmission, and moving to a dry dual clutch assembly.
+The DQ200 made a lot of changes that brought about better efficiency and weight savings over earlier models.
+But the two most significant changes were separating the hydraulic system from the rest of the transmission and moving to a dry dual clutch assembly.

 Simultaneously, moving to a dry clutch assembly removed the biggest source of the aforementioned contamination from the transmission fluid altogether.
-It also made it so you no longer have to open up any of the transmission in order to change replace the clutch assembly.
+It also made it so you no longer have to open up any of the transmission in order to change or replace the clutch assembly.
 Although, as we’ll touch on shortly, it’s not necessarily any easier to change the clutch assembly.

 So, let’s get into those common faults.